kubsamelkamu/House-Price-model/README.md

 1. Run data preprocessing and model training scripts.
 2. Use the Flask application to serve predictions.
-3. Access the web interface through the React frontend.
+3. Access the web interface through the frontend.